sbaird22/Rubber-Ducky/README.md

 - The AI provides relevant debugging suggestions based on user input.
 - Users can store, edit, and track their debugging notes.
 - The system ensures secure authentication using JWT.
+- The frontend and backend communicate seamlessly using GraphQL.

 ## Features